Guiding Responsible Purchasing with Integrity, Structure, and Service

 Procurement planning for complex purchases

-All procurement activities are governed by the highest standards of integrity, fairness, transparency, and accountability.
+All procurement activities are governed by integrity, fairness, transparency, and accountability.

 Act impartially and avoid conflicts of interest